MatejKocourek/apt-fuzzer/fuzzer/README-task4.md

 Also install packages: `make cmake g++ git libboost-all-dev libgtest-dev curl llvm-17 clang-17 mull-17`

 Look in CI file to see how to, if problematic.
-Mull requires a setup, but you don't need it if you won't be mutating.
+Mull requires a setup script, but you don't need it if you won't be mutation testing.

-Build code-coverage and seed-generator before running new version of the fuzzer.

 ## Testing